igorsdm/pokedex-reactjs/README.md

 ### JSON Server

 All database is stored in a `server.json` file in the root folder.
 We use [JSON Server](https://www.npmjs.com/package/json-server) to simulate a full REST API.
-To install it, run `npm install -g json-server` or `yarn globall add json-server`.
+To install it, run `npm install -g json-server` or `yarn global add json-server`.

 ### Dependencies